jnutting/SketchyKit/README.md

 ## Install SketchyKit via Carthage

-The best way to install SketchyKit is by using [Carthage](carthage).
+The best way to install SketchyKit is by using [Carthage][carthage].
 Include the following line in your `Cartfile`:

 ```
 github "thoughtbot/SketchyKit"
 ```

-Then follow the steps described in the [Carthage README](carthage) to add the SketchyUIKit framework to your project.
+Then follow the steps described in the [Carthage README][carthage] to add the SketchyUIKit framework to your project.

 ## Create a workspace